smeera380/MyProjects/HierarchicalFileSystemImplementation/ReadMe.txt

 This file executes the basic file system operations and their result.

 5. Further operations can be carried out by changing to the 'fusemount' directory.

+---------------------Remote Hierachical FS Implementation --------------------------
+1. Create a mountpoint (directory to mount the File system, say 'fusemount') in X.

+   mkdir fusemount
+   directory structure: X/fusemount

+2. Start a server instance.
+   python simpleht.py

+3. To mount the filesystem, from directory X, execute: python remoteHierarchicalFS.py fusemount

+4. Execute ./evaluate.sh
+This file executes the basic file system operations and their result.

+5. Further operations can be carried out by changing to the 'fusemount' directory.